NilPointer-Software/bdfd-wiki/src/bdscript/channelPosition.md

 # $channelPosition
-Returns the position of the current channel in the server where the command was triggered.
+Returns the position of the current channel.

 ## Syntax
 ```
 $channelPosition